Momingcoder/hcnb/README.rst

-hcml
+hcby
 ===========

-A plugin for Hachi to detect meaningless sentences.
+A plugin for Hachi to detect spam.